icebob/moleculer-java-site/src/moleculer-web.md

 ## Routes

 Like [Express.js](https://expressjs.com/en/guide/routing.html),
-Moleculer Moleculer groups request processors ([Middlewares](moleculer-web.html#http-middlewares)) into different Routes.
+Moleculer Moleculer groups request processors ([Middlewares](moleculer-web.html#http-middlewares)) into different `Routes`.
-Each Route can have one or more Middlewares, which are executed when the route is matched.
+Each `Route` can have one or more `Middlewares`, which are executed when the `Route` is matched.
-Routes are matched *in the order they are added to the API Gateway*.
+`Routes` are matched **in the order they are added to the API Gateway**.
-When a request arrives the API Gateway will step through each Route, and examines whether the Route handles the request.
+When a request arrives the API Gateway will step through each `Route`, and examines whether the `Route` handles the request.
-If the Route handles the request, the API Gateway does not call the next Route.
+If the `Route` handles the request, the API Gateway does not call the next `Route`.
-The following code is an example of a very basic Route:
+The following code is an example of a very basic `Route`:

 ```java
 // Create then add a Route to API Gateway